 We have some amazing percussion students here at WP, and this page is a place where you can get to know them a little better.

-What are your career goals?
-Where do you want to be in five years?
+Where do you want to be in, say, five years?